australia-new-zealand-hpc-educators/Educators/assessment.md

 Zimmerman, B. J. (1998).
 Academic studying and the development of personal skill: A self-regulatory perspective.
 Educational Psychologist, 33(2/3), 73–80.

-# Proposition: Assessment must move away from summative assessment only
+# Proposition: There is a distinction between formative and summative assessment

-* Summative assessment only is experienced as "rewards and punishments".
+* Formative assessment should test whether the learner gets the right answer.
+* Summative assessment should test whether the learner understands the concepts.
 * Assessments should be orientated towards being a part of the teaching process, orientated towards increasingly higher levels of cognitive ability. (application and analysis, synthesis, evaluation).

 ## References